Elecraft W2 Wattmeter

 This article is for vision-impaired hams interested in the Elecraft W2 HF/VHF/UHF Wattmeter and SWR Bridge.
 This instrument uses two adjustable, high-brightness LED bargraphs for a high visibility display of forward power and SWR readings.
 It also includes an interface for viewing the measurements on a personal computer screen.

 A separate device, the HamPod W2 MeterReader, can provide spoken readouts of measurements by a W2 Wattmeter.
 It also adds an audio tone tuning feature to the meter.
-The W2 MeterReader is described in a separate article.

 This review is based on the W2 manual downloaded from the Elecraft Web site and on user comments in the eham forum.

 The W2 can be used as a stand-alone meter.
 It is compact, measuring 1.5 x 6 x 4.5 inches.
 Judging from photos, the LED power and SWR bargraphs are approximately 3.25 inches and 2.6 inches long, respectively.

 The full-scale range of the power bargraph can be set manually or automatically, and there is a peak-hold option.

 Three different remote sensors are available.
 For 1.8 - 54 MHz: 0.1 - 200 Watts and 1 - 2000 Watts.
 For 144 - 450 MHz: 0.1 - 200 Watts.
 Up to two sensors can be connected to the W2 and selected via front panel switches.

 The W2 also has options to sound an alarm and trip an amplifier keying cutout relay at high SWR.

 W2 Interface Program

 For a larger readout, free computer interface software is available from Elecraft.
 It displays digital readouts and bargraphs of the SWR and power on a personal computer screen where they can be magnified (Figure 1).
 Also, the digital readouts are more precise than the bargraphs on the instrument.